Hegghammer/noisy-ocr-benchmark/README.md

 # An OCR Benchmarking Experiment

-This repository holds replication materials for the manuscript "OCR with Tesseract, Amazon Textract, and Google Document AI: A Benchmarking Experiment".
+This repository holds replication materials for the manuscript ["OCR with Tesseract, Amazon Textract, and Google Document AI: A Benchmarking Experiment"](https://osf.io/preprints/socarxiv/6zfvs).
 It contains:

 - The .RMD file of the manuscript with R code for all the figures.
 - 51,304 .TXT files with the text output from all the OCR processing requests.
 - A .CSV file with word and character accuracy rates for all the OCR output.

-The raw image test materials reside in a separate repository for space reasons.
+The image test materials reside in a separate Zenodo repository as the ["Noisy OCR Dataset"](https://zenodo.org/record/5068735) (NOD).

 From the abstract: